pingcap/docs-cn/resources/figma-quick-start-guide.md

 ---
 title: Figma Quick Start Guide
-summary: This guide introduces how to use Figma to design a figure.
+summary: This guide introduces how to use Figma to design a diagram.
 ---

 # Figma Quick Start Guide

 [Figma](https://www.figma.com/) is a collaborative interface design tool that runs in a browser.
-This guide introduces how to use Figma to design a figure.
+This guide introduces how to use Figma to design a diagram.

 ## The Figma interface